Resist : Reconstruction of irises from templates: Introduction

-\textbf{Our Contribution} The primary contribution of this work is a convolutional neural network architecture called \resist{} for REconStructing IriSes from Templates. \resist{} effectively reconstructs irises from a stored template. \resist{} is a black-box attack which does not utilize the specifics of the feature extraction to train the reconstruction network.
-However, we do assume knowledge of the length of the feature vector. \resist{} is able to accurately reverse a variety of iris template systems. \resist{} has a \emph{core} network which is similar to an autoencoder.
-We first train this \emph{core} and then as the generator of the GAN.
-We apply \resist{} to three iris processing pipelines which are summarized in Figure~\ref{fig:reconstruct_system}: \begin{description} \itemsep0em \item[\resist{}-G] A traditional Gabor filter based processing pipeline (with segmentation and normalization before applying Gabor filters). \item[\resist{}-DN] A deep neural network feature extractor based on DenseNet~\cite{huang2017densely} that works on normalized images. \item[\resist{}-D] A deep neural network feature extractor based on DenseNet that directly works on segmented images. \end{description}
+\paragraph{Our Contribution} The primary contribution of this work is a convolutional neural network architecture called \resist{} for REconStructing IriSes from Templates. \resist{} effectively reconstructs irises from a stored template. \resist{} is a black-box attack which does not utilize the specifics of the feature extraction to train the reconstruction network.
+However, we do assume knowledge of the length of the feature vector.
+We apply \resist{} to three iris processing pipelines which are summarized in Figure~\ref{fig:reconstruct_system}: \begin{description}[\IEEEsetlabelwidth{\resist{}-DN}] \item[\resist{}-G] A traditional Gabor filter based processing pipeline (with segmentation and normalization before applying Gabor filters). \item[\resist{}-DN] A deep neural network feature extractor based on DenseNet~\cite{huang2017densely} that works on normalized images. \item[\resist{}-D] A deep neural network feature extractor based on DenseNet that directly works on segmented images. \end{description}

 Both deep neural network approaches build on the recent ThirdEye architecture~\cite{ahmad2019thirdeye}, see Section~\ref{sec:pipelines}.
 Our goal is to directly invert the resulting feature vector.
 For the neural networks this is a vector of real values.
 It is a binary vector for \resist{}-G. In many applications, the real valued vector resulting from a neural network is projected to a binary vector using locality sensitive hashes~\cite{jin2017ranking}, we leave inverting this system as future work.
+Non-iris pixels are removed by the segmentation layer and should not affect the resulting template, so \resist{} only attempts to find the segmented image.
+For the two pipelines (\resist{}-DN and \resist{}-G) that explicitly normalize we invert to a normalized image for two reasons: 1) normalization may also lose information, such lost information clearly can not be recovered from a template, and 2) to focus on the privacy implications of the feature extractor.